hligaty/haibaracp-spring-boot-starter/README.md

 To use SftpTemplate in the connection pool of multiple connections from different hosts, you need to specify the connection to be used for HaibaraCP, otherwise a `NullPointerException` will be thrown.
 The following describes how to specify the connection (examples use the configuration in the `Configuration-Multiple Host` chapter to explain ):

-- `HostHolder.changeHost(string)`: Specify the connection to be used next  time through hostkey (that is, the key in the map under the specified  configuration file sftp.hosts.
-The following hostkey will not be  explained repeatedly).
+- `HostHolder.changeHost(string)`: Specify the connection to be used next  time through hostName (that is, the key in the map under the specified  configuration file sftp.hosts.
+The following hostName will not be  explained repeatedly).
 Note that it can only specify the next  connection! ! !

 ```
 HostHolder.changeHost("remote-1");